concord-consortium/glossary-plugin/README.md

 7. Click "Load Manifest JSON" and the remaining fields should auto-populate.
 Then click "Create Approved Script."
 8. You can now preview the glossary popup runtime in Activity Player, and the model authoring runtime in LARA.

-### Translations

-Translations for glossary terms are provided by glossary authors/editors, while translations for runtime text are stored in JSON files in the `src/lang` folder and are managed using poeditor.com.
-To add new strings update the `en.json` file and run `npm run strings:push` after running `export POEDITOR_API_TOKEN=<TOKEN>` where `<TOKEN>` can be found under your user settings in poeditor.com.
-To pull down translations run  `npm run strings:pull` after exporting the api token.

 ### A note on updating glossary popup styling

 Certain elements of the Glossary Popup including the header and outer divs are styled in two places for consistency across environments.